Suggested Reading List

 An incredibly compelling look at what the unborn child knows and experiences while in utero.

 Verrier, Nancy.
 THE PRIMAL WOUND: UNDERSTANDING THE ADOPTED CHILD.
 1991.
 Gateway Press, Inc., Baltimore, MD 21202.

 This groundbreaking book continues to shed enormous light on the effects of adoption on children.
 Written by an adoptive mother who gained insight into the innermost feelings of her adoptive daughter as she raised one child by birth and one by adoption.
 A must read.

 Verrier, Nancy.
 COMING HOME TO SELF; THE ADOPTED CHILD GROWS UP.
 2003.
 Gateway Press, Inc., Baltimore, MD 21202.

-In this book the author focus is on helping adoptees find their authentic Self, a self which ahs been distorted by living without genetic markers and mirroring as they grew up in non biological families.
+In this book the author focus is on helping adoptees find their authentic Self, a self which has been distorted by living without genetic markers and mirroring as they grew up in non-biological families.
 The other is to help them go beyond the victimhood of their beginning of life and come into their own power and sense of responsibility.